mongodb/docs-realm/source/includes/realm-database.rst

 write data, database operations translate these refs from offsets to memory pointers when navigating database structures.

-Copy-on-Write: the Secret Sauce of Data Versioning
+Copy-on-Write: The Secret Sauce of Data Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 {+client-database+} uses a technique called **copy-on-write**, which